-The biggest reason for this resource for electrical contractors is to grow clients business to fill certain demand for energy.
-With more solar, electric cars, critical equipment, cloud computing, and on-going service needs — there is money to be made by electrical contractors who know how to market.
+The biggest reason for this resource for electrical contractors is to grow clients' businesses to fill specific energy demands.
+With more solar, electric cars, critical equipment, cloud computing, and ongoing service needs — there is money to be made by electrical contractors who know how to market.

-As an owner you know about this real skills shortage.
-After moving to Martinsville VA in late 2013 I had to call 13 electrical contractors before four would look over the job, yet even fewer provided quotes.
+After moving to Martinsville, VA, in late 2013, I had to call 13 electrical contractors before four would look over the job, yet even fewer provided quotes.
 What was the job?
-Ground service needed repaired after a section of old copper piping was removed.
+Ground service needed repairing after a section of old copper piping was removed.

 It wasn't that they didn't want to do the work.
 They had better, higher-paying projects and too few electrical contractors floating around.
 Some original 13 were screened out as disqualified because they were not licensed, bonded, and insured.